The One and Only (song): Critical reception

 Larry Flick from Billboard magazine commented, "Sugar-coated pop rocker by U.K. male vocalist, who was discovered by Roger Daltrey, is beginning to duplicate previous European chart success.
 Anthemic lyrics and a heartfelt performance should help push this over the top with top 40 punters."
-Pan-European magazine Music & Media wrote, "Written by Nick Kershaw [sic] in his own, unmistakeable style.
+Pan-European magazine Music & Media wrote, "Written by Nick Kershaw in his own, unmistakeable style.
 Pretty soon this young man will be a familiar face, competing directly with the likes of Rick Astley."

 Music videos

 Three music videos for the single were produced.
 The first video is a direct tie-in to Buddy's Song.
 A girl (played by Saffron) and her friend (played by Lucy Alexander) go to a cinema to watch the film, where Buddy Clark (Hawkes) jumps out of the screen and beckons the girl to follow him.
 They go into a storage room, but Buddy is then pulled back into the screen; he escapes again, only to have his father Terry (Roger Daltrey) come out of the screen and chase after them.
 Finally, at the end of the video, Buddy reaches out of the screen to the girl, who takes his hands and goes into the screen with him.
 They kiss whilst being watched by the girl's shocked friend.

-The second video is a in a in person concert performance of the song intercut with black-and-white footage of Hawkes' interaction with his fans.
+The second video is an in person concert performance of the song intercut with black-and-white footage of Hawkes' interaction with his fans.
 This version was released in international markets where Buddy's Song was not released.
 The third video is an alternate edit of the second version featuring scenes from Doc Hollywood.
 All three videos are included in the DVD of the career-spanning box set The Complete Picture: The Albums 1991–2012 (2022).